andrewldesousa/andrewldesousa.github.io/_posts/2020-01-31-linear-algebra-for-ml.md

 \end{bmatrix}
 $$

 That brings us to the infamous matrix equation.
-By convention, matrix equations look like this:
+The conventional matrix equations look like this:

 $$
 Ax = b